Ohio Central Bible College

 About Ohio Central Bible College

 The mission of Ohio Central Bible College is to prepare individuals to grow spiritually by studying the Word of God (the Holy Bible) and to challenge them to be of service to others.
-OCBC is a place where students can learn more about the life and teachings of Jesus Christ (John 14:6).
-Ohio Central Bible College is Christian, independent, conservative and in the evangelical tradition.
+OCBC is a place where students can learn more about the life and teachings of Jesus Christ (John 14:6) and then follow Him (I John 2:1-6).
+Ohio Central Bible College is Christian, traditional, and independent.
 Our motto is "Seek ye first the Kingdom of God" (Matthew 6:33).

 Founded in July 2009, Ohio Central Bible College holds classes, seminars, special events and a 1,000 volume Christian research library in the historic Iberia Presbyterian Church through the courtesy of the congregation.
 The church served as a chapel for two former 19th century institutions of higher learning.